Connor Williams (American football)

-Connor Williams (born May 12, 1997) is an American football center for the Miami Dolphins of the National Football League (NFL).
-He played college football at Texas.
+Connor Williams (born May 12, 1997) is an American former professional football player who was a center in the National Football League (NFL) for the Dallas Cowboys, Miami Dolphins, and Seattle Seahawks.
+He played college football for the Texas Longhorns and was selected by the Cowboys in the second round of the 2018 NFL draft.

-Early years
+Early life

 Williams attended Coppell High School.
 As a freshman, he started the last 3 games at right tackle.
 As a sophomore, he was moved to tight end, but by the end of the season he was switched to left tackle.

 As a senior, he was a two-way player, allowing one sack and one holding penalty, while making 38 tackles (5 for loss), 3 sacks, 5 quarterback pressures, 5 forced fumbles and 2 passes defensed.
 He was a second-team 6A All-State and an All-district selection.

-He was a teammate of future NFL player Solomon Thomas.
-He also practiced basketball.
+Williams was a teammate of future NFL player Solomon Thomas.
+He also played basketball.